Kubsonix/workshops-master/README.md

 11. [OK] In navigation bar insert links for guest users to login / signup and for users that are already logged in - to logout.

-12. Don't forget to check if application works in the browser :).
+12. [OK] Don't forget to check if application works in the browser :).

-13. Unleash your design skills.
+13. [OK, I HOPE] Unleash your design skills.
 Add some CSS to the application to make it prettier (we won't say it's ugly, but you know, it's not a beauty [YET!]).
 Please use [Bootstrap 3](http://getbootstrap.com/css/) for styling, which is already added to application.
 Psss!
 Don't forget about styling `devise` views :).

 14. [OK] Create user profile page (using Boostrap 3).
 Use your imagination about what should go there.
 You can start with name, email, etc.